Offirmo/offirmo-monorepo/stack--current/1-isomorphic/2-libs--cross-cutting/ohateoas/module/notes.md

   * also concept of recap
 * ideally should embed the concept of notifications as well
 * support preview = highly simplified summary of a rsrc
+* should be designed to be composable, with different teams working on different rsrc
+  * ex. no "overall hints" at the root, should be discoverable along the way
 * And don't forget!
   * cool!
   * whimsical!